Mikkelvnk128/Pricing-American-Options-A-simulation-based-Regularization-Approach/README.md

 # Pricing-American-Options: A Simulation-Based Regularization Approach

-This repo contains all code to reproduce the thesis results demonstrating how **Delta-regularization** and **randomized neural networks** improve the LSM method for American options.
+Thiscontains all code needed to reproduce the thesis results demonstrating how **Delta-regularization** and **randomized neural networks** improve the LSM method for American options.

 ## Requirements